-Custody wasn't an issue when you were married and living together.
-Maintaining two separate households, it becomes a key issue for divorcing couples.
+Custody wasn’t an issue when you were married and living together.
+However, when maintaining two separate households, it becomes a key issue for divorcing couples.

 Within physical custody there are only two types: shared parenting or joint custody, where the child lives at different times with both parents, and sole custody, in which the child lives primarily with one parent.

-It is our experience that no two custody cases are the same.
+At Gillespie Law, LLC, in Dublin, it is our experience that no two custody cases are the same.
 Every child is unique, just as every parent is.
-And that is why you need experienced representation, to help you present your unique case as effectively as possible.
+And that is why you need experienced representation, to protect your parental rights and help you present your unique case as effectively as possible.

 Courts in Ohio can be relied on to act in what they perceive to be the best interests of a child.
 Many factors feed into this decision, including the needs of the child, income of both parents, their educational backgrounds, their roles as primary or secondary caregivers, any criminal history that exists and the relationship of each parent with the child.